shanel/cryptonymo.us/_posts/2009-08-05-build-your-own-spotify-api.markdown

 active projects.

 While writing my last blog post (<a href="/2009/07/100-records-that-set-the-world-on-fire-(while-no-one-was-listening).html">100 records...</a>)
-I spent most of the time manually searching Spotify urls for the albums and artists in the playlists.
-A program could have done the same job in a couple of seconds!
+I spent most of the time manually searching Spotify urls for the albums and artists in the playlists, a boringjob a program could have done in a matter of seconds.

 So I took another look at the existing open-source libraries and found [jotify](http://jotify.felixbruns.de/), which is currently the most advanced implementation (it supports the feature I was looking for, creation of playlists).
 It is written in Java, so it was very easy to use integrate in JRuby.
 I decided to use sinatra to give it a rest-based API so it can be used from other services.
-The result is [spotify-api](http://github.com/jberkel/spotify-api/), a json-speaking API for spotify!
+The result is [spotify-api](http://github.com/jberkel/spotify-api/), a json-speaking API for spotify.
 Like despotify it needs a [premium](http://www.spotify.com/en/products/premium/) account to work, but I'm happy to pay for a service without ads *and* an API.

 The API is not complete and it's the first release, but it's all there is until the "official" API arrives (if it does at all, it has been announced/promised